themesberg/flowbite-react/docs/content/forms/input-field.md

 ---
 layout: home
-title: Tailwind CSS Input Field - Flowbite
+title: React Input Field - Flowbite
 description: Get started with a collection of input fields built with Tailwind CSS to start accepting data from the user based on multiple sizes, variants, and input types
 group: forms
 toc: true